 Improve Your Creativity and Leadership Skills through Journaling

-First, swat the creativity mosquitoes away
+First, swat the creativity mosquitoes away.

 A (work) week to self-knowledge*